-To assist veterans in navigating the complex web of services and benefits available, IDVA runs 49 full-time and 35 part-time (itinerant) offices in 80 out of the 102 counties.
-These offices are staffed by more than 60 individual Veteran Service Officers (VSO’s), fellow veterans who are experts on federal, state and local veteran resources.
+To assist veterans in navigating the complex web of services and benefits available, IDVA runs full-time and part-time (itinerant) offices across the state.
+These offices are staffed by Veteran Service Officers (VSOs), fellow veterans who are experts on federal, state and local veteran resources.

 Find a VSO

-Finally, if you are a woman veteran who prefers to speak with one of our 27 female VSOs, please click on this map of women veteran service officers.
+If you are a woman veteran who prefers to speak with one of our female VSOs, please click on this map of women veteran service officers.
 Fellow women veterans are available to help!

 Stand Up and Be Counted